 INSIDER SECRET: The American Express® Business Gold Card is not specifically designed for foodies, but it’s one of the best dining cards you can have because of its generous restaurant spending bonus.

 If you like to earn lucrative welcome bonuses to save money on travel, applying for Amex small business cards can be a great way to boost your rewards balances or receive significant savings on your everyday purchases.
-With the American Express® Business Gold Card, you’ll earn up to $500 in statement credits by purchasing qualifying services with FedEx within the first 3 months of account opening.
-This offer ends November 6, 2019.
+With the American Express® Business Gold Card, you’ll earn 35,000 Membership Rewards® points after you spend $5,000 on eligible purchases with the Business Gold Card within the first 3 months of Card Membership.